Eye Camps (Netrashibir)

 Three times a year Shanti Mandir’s global resources are mobilized to organize eye camps in northern India, where people with eye diseases receive treatment.
 The eye camps are arranged through the Shanti Mandir ashram in Kankhal, next to Haridwar in Uttarakhand State.

 Shanti Mandir sponsors the eye camps in association with GMC Eye Hospital, Haridwar.
-Since 1998, 28 free eye camps have served more than 18,300 men, women, and children.
+Since 1998, 50 free eye camps have served thousands of men, women, and children.
 Each patient is examined and either prescribed medication or glasses or asked to return for surgery the following day.
-To date, 3636 patients have undergone successful intraocular lens (IOL) surgery to remove cataracts and restore vision.
+Thousands of patients have undergone successful intraocular lens (IOL) surgery to remove cataracts and restore vision.
 The patients receive free meals, consultation, medication, and transportation to the hospital for surgery.

-The generous donations of people around the world enable Shanti Mandir to maintain its charitable works.
+The generous donations of people around the world enable Shanti Mandir to maintain this charitable work.
+You are invited to contribute towards this noble endeavor.

 Reports of the recent Eye Camps (to view photos of previous Eye Camps, click here):